5k training plans

 We also recommend you download the Race for Life app to get personalised tips and guidance for your race.

 Looking for your exclusive £4.99 Kiqplan™?
-It’s on its way.
 The Kiqplan™ 5k App features your 12 week training plan, along with daily tips, motivational articles, advice for the big day and healthy recipe ideas.
-Find out more.
+Buy it now.